enriqSilv/enriqSilv/README.md

 In addition to teaching classes focused on Technology for the [Instituto da Oportunidade da Social](https://ios.org.br/), an NGO in São Paulo, Brazil.

 # Expertise 💼
 My main focus is Salesforce, where I've been specializing and taking certifications.
-In addition to expanding my studies in AWS, GCP, Azure and IBM Cloud.
+In addition to expanding my studies in AWS, OCI, GCP, Azure and IBM Cloud.

 I really like working with Cloud because I believe it is a universe apart, and developing and architecting new features captivates me.